-Since the 1990's we have several symmetric monoidal categories of spectra at our disposal whose homotopy category is the stable homotopy category.
+Since the 1990s we have several symmetric monoidal categories of spectra at our disposal whose homotopy category is the stable homotopy category.
 The monoidal structure is usually denoted by ∧ and is called the smash product of spectra.
-So since then we can talk about commutative objects in any of these categories - these are commutative ring spectra.
+So since then we can talk about commutative monoids in any of these categories - these are commutative ring spectra.
 Even before such symmetric monoidal categories were constructed, the consequences of their existence were described.
-In [122, §2] Friedhelm Waldhausen outlines the role of 'rings up to homotopy'.
-He also coined the expression 'brave new rings' in a 1988 talk at Northwestern.
+In [128, §2] Friedhelm Waldhausen outlines the role of 'rings up to homotopy'.
+He also coined the expression 'brave new rings' in a 1988 talk at Northwestern University.

 So what is the problem?
-Why don't we just write down nice commutative models of our favorite homotopy types and are down with it?
+Why don't we just write down nice commutative models of our favorite homotopy types and be done with it?
 Why does it make sense to have a whole chapter about this topic?

-In algebra, if someone tells you to check whether a given ring is commutative, then you can sit down and check the axiom for commutativity and you should be fine.
+In algebra, if someone tells you to check whether a given ring is commutative, you can sit down and check the axiom for commutativity and you should be fine.
 In stable homotopy theory the problem is more involved, since strict commutativity may only be satisfied by some preferred point set level model of the underlying associative ring spectrum and the operadic incarnation of commutativity is an extra structure rather than a condition.

 There is one class of commutative ring spectra that is easy to construct.
-If you take singular cohomology with coefficients in a commutative ring R, then this is represented by the Eilenberg-MacLane spectrum HR and this can be represented by a commutative ring spectrum.
+If you take singular cohomology with coefficients in a commutative ring R, then this is represented by the Eilenberg-Mac Lane spectrum HR and this can be represented by a commutative ring spectrum.

 So it would be nice if we could have explicit models for other homotopy types that come naturally equipped with a commutative ring structure.
 Sometimes this is possible.
-If you are interested in real (or complex) vector bundles over your space, then you want to understand real (or complex) topological K-theory and Michael Joachim [56] for instance produced an explicit analytically flavoured model for periodic real topological K-theory as a commutative ring spectrum in the setting of symmetric spectra [54].
+If you are interested in real (or complex) vector bundles over your space, then you want to understand real (or complex) topological K-theory, and Michael Joachim [56, 57] for instance has produced explicit analytically flavoured models for periodic real and complex topological K-theory with commutative ring structures.